-8. The curriculum of Coláiste De Lacy is relevant, modern and determined by student preferences.
+- 8. The curriculum of Coláiste De Lacy is relevant, modern and determined by student preferences.
 A taster programme in first year facilitates students in making informed decisions about which optional subjects are best for them.
 This minimises (as much as possible), the disengagement of students when forced to take a subject which they don't like.
 In addition, classes are organised as mixed ability groupings for the majority of subjects and timetabled events.
 Targeted support is provided (where possible and feasible) for some students with SEN's.
-This usually takes the form of resource teaching, small group withdrawal and team-teaching.

-- 9. Coláiste De Lacy has an established Positive Behaviour Programme (PBP).
+This usually takes the form of resource teaching, small group withdrawal and team-teaching. - 9.
+Coláiste De Lacy has an established Positive Behaviour Programme (PBP).
 The programme is a whole school initiative to identify and minimise common misbehaviours, to ensure consistency in implementation of agreed practices, to provide training for staff and to provide targeted support for Level 2 and 3 behaviours.
 Staff members involved in the PBP team look at ways to promote and recognise positive behaviour while investigating ways to support students with challenging behaviours.
 The PBP team collaborate with the SET department in the development of targeted supports, e.g. behaviour plans and a range of support programmes such as Alert, Getting it Together, Check & Connect, Why Try, Let's Go...etc.
-The PBP team also collaborate with the Student Support Team to assign Check & Connect mentors to students where appropriate and available. - 10.
-Coláiste De Lacy has recently established an Ubuntu Team who are leading the development of Restorative Practice in the school - 11.
-All of the students in Coláiste De Lacy use iPads to facilitate teaching and learning.
+The PBP team also collaborate with the Student Support Team to assign Check & Connect mentors to students where appropriate and available.

+10. All of the students in Coláiste De Lacy use iPads to facilitate teaching and learning.
 The iPad has the potential to increase student engagement and consequently reduce misbehaviour.
-All students will receive some training in Digital Literacy and Digital Citizenship.
+All students receive training in the use of Office 365, online safety and the schools AUP.
 The ubiquity of technology in the lives of the students has raised digital literacy to a life skill.
-However, as part of being a good digital citizen, students are expected to comply fully with the school's expectations regarding the use of technology and mobile devices.
+As part of being a good digital citizen, students are expected to comply fully with the school's expectations regarding the use of technology and mobile devices.